Proposals

 LastName_FirstInitial_Semester_1.pdf

-where the LastName and FirstInitial are of the PI of the proposal, Semester = 2022b, 2023a, etc. with a = first semester proposal call of the calendar year and b = second semester of the calendar year.
-The _1, _2, etc. increases for multiple proposals from the same PI.
+where the LastName and FirstInitial are of the PI of the proposal, 'Semester' as announced in the call (‘26A’) with a sequence number _1, _2, etc., to distinguish multiple proposals from the same PI.

 Email the PDF file to astro-aroproposals@list.arizona.edu.

-Proposals will be reviewed by the ARO TAC and scheduling recommendations are made to the Director of Steward Observatory.
-Scheduling of recommended proposals will be done according to availability of the receivers requested with a minimum of 10% of the scheduled time to be available to the general astronomical community.
-Institutions (or individuals) outside of the State of Arizona that wish to acquire longer commitments of time through a limited duration agreement with The University of Arizona should contact the Director, Buell Jannuzi.
+Proposals will be reviewed by the ARO TAC, which will make scheduling recommendations to the Director of Steward Observatory.
+Proposals will be scheduled according to the availability of the requested receivers.
+Institutions (or individuals) outside of the State of Arizona that wish to acquire longer or guaranteed commitments of time through a limited-duration agreement with The University of Arizona should contact Buell Jannuzi, Director.